drexlerd/Tyr/README.md

-# tyr:

-tyr is a C++20-based generalized planning library with Python bindings.
+# Tyr: A C++20-based generalized planning library with Python bindings.

-It is designed to address several challenges in modern planning systems:
+Tyr is designed to address several challenges in modern planning systems:

 1. **Unified grounded and lifted planning** within a type-safe API.